Quasic/11-gfx/README.md

 Credits for images will be in the [license.txt](//github.com/Quasic/license.txt) file.

 ## master pack (Queville)
-The master pack is based on the one from [Queville](http://queville.com).
+The master pack is based on the one from [Queville](http://queville.com), the characters of which, drawn by Joe, were actually included in here as a 7z archive, though that may have been accidental.

 Many of the enemy graphics come from old school public domain Nethack/Rouge "[RLTiles](http://rltiles.sourceforge.net/)".